Miss Iowa Teen USA

 The Miss Iowa Teen USA competition is the pageant that selects the representative for the state of Iowa in the Miss Teen USA pageant, which is co-owned by the Miss USA Organization by Crystle Stewart.
 This pageant is produced by Future Productions, LLC which also produces state pageants for Minnesota, Wisconsin, North Dakota, Colorado, South Dakota, and Wyoming.

 Miss Iowa Teen USA 1992 Jamie Solinger was crowned Miss Teen USA at the national pageant held in Biloxi, Mississippi that year.
 Iowa became the 9th state that won the Miss Teen USA title for the first time.

 Solinger is one of only four Iowa teens to cross over and win the Miss Iowa USA title.

-Charlotte Lange of Cedar Rapids was crowned Miss Iowa Teen USA 2025 on August 10, 2025 at The Franklin Center in Des Moines.
-She represented Iowa at Miss Teen USA 2025.
+Avery Bradley of Muscatine was crowned Miss Iowa Teen USA 2026 May 30, 2026, at The Franklin Center in Des Moines.
+She will represent Iowa at Miss Teen USA 2026.